Alexander Spotswood: Contrasts with the House of Burgesses

 The War of Spanish Succession ended in April 1713, and the British victory led to the reopening of the Atlantic trade routes and the annexation of new colonies.
 The Virginian economy was revitalised, and in particular the tobacco export trade which in recent years had been severely affected by the conflict.
 Tobacco in those days was also used as a means of payment and was sold by the weight.
 To make more profit traders often added poor quality to high-quality varieties, causing prices to drop.
 Previous colonial governments had made attempts on several occasions to regulate the trade, but nothing had ever really come of it.

 So, in November 1713, Spotswood, to bring the tobacco market under control and set limits to the practices of the big landowners, submitted to the House of Burgesses the Tobacco Inspection Act.
 The new law, supported by the Governor's Council, required tobacco to be inspected before shipment to Europe.
 In Spotswood's intentions there would thus be a reduction in the quantities exported, resulting in an increase in the quality of the goods and a consequent increase in demand and in price.
-To soften the opposition of the House of Burgesses', Spotswood appointed as inspectors some of the representatives in favour of his proposal, which was finally approved.
+To soften the opposition of the House of Burgesses, Spotswood appointed as inspectors some of the representatives in favour of his proposal, which was finally approved.
 The reform, however, produced only partial results compared with the expectations: prices did not rise immediately, and the inspection procedure was disliked by the landowners.

-Hans Hysing, Portrait of William Byrd II, 1724.
-Richmond, Virginia Historical Society.